Schorgl to be succeeded by longtime CPAC COO, Megan Van Voorhis

 “We’re grateful that Tom had the foresight years ago to work with the board to develop a succession plan that identified the organization’s future needs, along with potential candidates to fill those needs.
 It was immediately clear to the board that CPAC has the best possible candidate for the position in Megan Van Voorhis,” added Gary Poth.

-Stephanie Morrison Hrbek, Executive Director of Near West Theater said, “Megan, as someone inside the organization, has been instrumental to CPAC’s development and operations since 2003.
-Megan is the ideal person to step into position of president and CEO.
-Having an internal, “organic” leader makes this a perfect opportunity for CPAC’s transition into the future.”
+Stephanie Morrison Hrbek, executive director of Near West Theatre said, “Megan, as someone inside the organization, has been instrumental to CPAC’s development and operations since 2003.
+Megan is the ideal person to step into the position of president and CEO.
+Having an internal, ‘organic’ leader makes this a perfect opportunity for CPAC’s transition into the future.”

 “She is a 14-year veteran of CPAC who has provided leadership and oversight for the day-to-day activities of the organization for over a decade,” added Poth.
 “Prior to that, she led CPAC’s research and programmatic efforts.
 She has been instrumental in the organization’s public policy efforts, including the development of the arts and culture sector investment models adopted by Cuyahoga County in 2004, the campaigns for public support of arts and culture and advocacy for the admissions tax exemption for small live music clubs, along with the organization’s work around the intersection of arts and healthcare.
 We’re thrilled that she has accepted the position,” concluded Poth.